 As part of our 2020-2025 strategy, we are making positive interventions to embed the ethos of diversity, equity and inclusion into policies, processes and everyday practice, working to eliminate barriers to participation and success.
 An example of this is blind recruitment, which is the practice of blocking out some personal information from candidate applications, in order to prevent recruiter bias, both conscious and unconscious.
 This is now our standard practice for selecting new employees.

 In 2021 we started to analyse the gender dimension in our mode of operation, based on the Gender Equality Assessment Implementation (GEAI).
-The data we collected show that Penta has achieved 54,15% of GEAI.
-Our will is to achieve even greater equality rates in the coming years.
-The way we will achieve this will be outlined in our Gender Equality Plan (GEP), our structural plan of objectives, actions and targets.
-As part of the plan, a Gender Equality Work Group will be set up to implement and monitor the progress of GEP.
-Our commitment to high levels of equity does not stop with our employees.
-We strive to a build gender equality in research and training, both on the side of researchers and trainers, and on the side of patients and trainees day by day.
+The data we collected showed that Penta had achieved 54.15% of GEAI in 2021.
+Our goal is to achieve even greater equality rates in the coming years.
+The way we will achieve this has been outlined in our Gender Equality Plan (GEP), which is our structural plan of objectives, actions and targets.
+As part of the Plan, we appointed an Equality Officer and set up a Gender Equality working group to implement and monitor the progress of the GEP.
+In 2022, the Gender Equality working group and the Equality Officer started planning and realising initiatives to engage the Penta Foundation staff in enhancing gender equality within the Foundation and, in general, in promoting diversity, equity and inclusion.

-Because we believe our success hinges on highly qualified and motivated employees, we launched an Education call in March 2021, open to all our employees, to support their individual career plans in a transparent manner.
-The Education call provided for 17,900.00 euros to fund job specific training; 53.8% of our employees benefitted of financial support, with a total of 97.5% applications accepted.
+Because we believe our success relies on highly qualified and motivated employees, in 2022 we launched the second edition of the Penta Education call to support their individual career plans in a transparent manner.
+The call was open to all our employees, with at least 50% of the funds reserved for female employees.
+The 2022 Education call provided € 17,900 to fund job-specific training: 53.8% of our employees received financial support, with a total of 97.5% applications accepted.